ssbc/ssb-viewer/README.md

 - `/%msgid`: web page showing a message thread
 - `/%msgid.js`: script to embed a message thread
 - `/%msgid.json`: message thread as JSON
+- `/&feedid`: web page showing a complete feed
+- `/user-feed/&feedid`: web page showing messages from followed users and channels of a feed
+- `/channel/#channel`: web page showing messages in a specific channel

 ### Query options